 7. Don't Skip Waterproofing

-While some conditioners boost the leather's natural waterproofing, it's still recommended to add a layer of some waterproofing agent to ensure water doesn't get the best of your boots.
+While some commercial leather conditioners boost the leather's natural waterproofing, it's still recommended to add a layer of a waterproofing agent to ensure water doesn't get the best of your boots.
 That's especially true if you work in wet conditions, hike on muddy trails, or live in a humid environment.
 There are three options you can use to waterproof your leather boots: beeswax, liquid-based wax, and silicone spray.

 Silicone sprays are a breeze to put on, but they won't stick around as long as the other two alternatives.
 Beeswax waterproofs and conditions the leather in one fell swoop, making it a popular choice.
 If you have full-grain leather boots, beeswax treatment is an ideal option.
 However, you should avoid it if your boots feature Gore-Tex liners, as it can damage the material's breathability.
 In this case, liquid-based wax does wonders.
 While it isn't as durable as its bee counterpart, it's easier to apply and absorbs much faster.

 To apply beeswax, put a small amount on a clean cloth, work it into the leather in small circular motions, and let it absorb.
 Repeat the process a few more times.
 Once you notice the leather doesn't absorb wax anymore, remove any excess with a clean rag.
 To waterproof boots with a water-based wax, apply it to the leather with the built-in sponge – the leather will absorb it in a matter of minutes.
 If there's any remaining residue, wipe it away with a clean cloth.

 8. Make Your Leather Boots Shine

 How do you make leather boots look new?
 Polishing!
 A good polish can work wonders, making your leather boots look as sharp as the day you first laid eyes on them.
 Once you're done with cleaning, it's time to polish your leather boots to make them shine.
 Polishing will also help remove scuff marks and scratches.

 How to Clean Leather Boots from the Inside

-Removing Different Stains from Your Leather Boots
+Removing Different Stains from Leather Shoes and Boots

 Grease or Oil Stains

-Using a dry cloth, blot the oil or grease, lifting as much of the excess as possible.
+Using a dry towel or cloth, blot the oil or grease stains, lifting as much of the excess as possible.
 Then, dust the stain with cornstarch or talcum powder and let it sit for around 20 minutes to absorb the oil or grease.

 Once the cloth stops soaking up the ink, rub the remaining stain with a dab of soap and a dry cloth using small circular movements to prevent spreading the ink further.
 If you get most of the stain off your boots, the rest will fade over time.

-To remove scuff marks, combine two tbsp. of baking soda with just enough lukewarm water to make a paste and apply it to the scuff marks.
+To remove scuff marks, combine two tbsp of baking soda with just enough lukewarm water to make a paste and apply it to the scuff marks.
 Then, rub the area with a soft cloth.
 Clean the paste using another damp cloth.

 How to Clean Your Suede Boots